 Chair – Ian Cole

-Ian has been a member of the MSR since 2013, and has been a member of the board for two years.
-Before moving to Regina he was a Process Improvement SME and PM working in Strategic Planning and Evolution on several large transformational projects.
-He has two children in the Elementary program and is currently a full time stay at home parent.
+Ian has been a member of the MSR since 2013, and has been a member of the board for four years.
+Before moving to Regina he was a Process Improvement SME and PM working in Strategic Planning and Evolution with Telus on several large transformational projects.
+He has two children in the Elementary program and is currently a Project Coordinator with Drew Consulting Ltd.

 Mewael is a Principal with 4Sight Group Chartered Professional Accountants.
 He provides accounting and tax services to a range of industries including professional services, real estate and construction, hospitality, transportation, retail, manufacturing and not-for-profit organizations.

 Throughout his career, he lived in Saskatchewan and worked for national and local accounting firms, not-for-profit organizations and governmental agencies.
 He is also passionate about volunteering and giving back to our community.
 He sits on the board of the Regina Open Door Society and North Central Family Centre.

 Joan joined the board of directors in 2020.
 She spent the last nine years in financial services developing and leading the creation of credit risk models at Farm Credit Canada.
 Joan has recently stepped away from her professional career to focus on her family as a result of the pandemic.
 From her professional career, Joan had a background in risk management, data science, and finance.
 Joan and her husband Robert have a daughter and a son who are currently part of the Montessori family.

 Director – Ali Behforouz